bluegenes/2022-paper-protein-kmers/manuscript.md

 The majority of AAI estimation software has focused been alignment-based comparisons, which has limited comparisons at scale.
 Larger-scale comparisons have leveraged similarity estimation across single-copy universally conserved genes [@miga].
-A recent extension of this concept introduced $\widehat{AAI}$ which can use tetramer frequency of universal single-copy proteins to obtain an estimate of AAI.
-Recent introduction of AAI proxy estimation via single-copy protein tetramers ($FastAAI)$ provides a promising alternative that enables AAI estimation for hundreds of thousands of comparisons [@fastaai].
+A recent extension of this concept introduced $\widehat{AAI}$ which uses tetramer frequency of universal single-copy proteins to estimate AAI, enabling AAI estimation for hundreds of thousands of comparisons [@fastaai].
-FracMinHash k~aa~mer subsampling allows $cAAI$ to operate at a similar scale while encompassing information from across the whole proteome and allowing estimation directly from read datasets.
-Whole proteome k~aa~mer comparisons average information across fast and slow-evolving genes, do not require prior selection of appropriate universal protein sets, and have the advantage of being assembly-agnostic.
+While FracMinHash k~aa~mer subsampling allows $cAAI$ to operate at a similar scale, $cAAI$ encompasses information from across the whole proteome, which averages similarity across fast and slow-evolving genes, does not require prior selection of appropriate universal protein sets, and allows AAI estimation directly from read datasets.
-However, speed of these comparisons depends on the FracMinHash k~aa~mer subsampling rate.
+However, speed of $cAAI$ comparisons depends on the FracMinHash k~aa~mer subsampling rate and can be impacted by the quality of the reference proteomes used for comparison.
 _For GTDB-wide comparisons, FracMinHash subsampling of XX% of k~aa~mers per proteome allowed XXX,XXX pairwise comparisons in XX time._
 <!--
 (to do: find maximal scaled value that maintains accuracy.
 Note that we may not want to use this scaled for fragmented/incomplete proteomes or for read datasets --test independently)